CalyWorld/TypeSafe-TodoApp/README.md

 # TypeSafe-TodoApp

-Implement a todoApp using typescript
+Implement a todoApp using typescript, usecontext and framer motion